HoGentTIN/elnx-sme/assignment/00-server-setup.md

 1. On the host system, go to the local working directory of the project repository
 2. Execute `vagrant status`
-    - There should be one VM, `pu004` with status `not created`.
-If the VM does exist, destroy it first with `vagrant destroy -f pu004`
+    - There should be one VM, `pu001` with status `not created`.
+If the VM does exist, destroy it first with `vagrant destroy -f pu001`
-3. Execute `vagrant up pu004`
+3. Execute `vagrant up pu001`
     - The command should run without errors (exit status 0)
-4. Log in on the server with `vagrant ssh pu004` and run the acceptance tests.
+4. Log in on the server with `vagrant ssh pu001` and run the acceptance tests.
 They should succeed

-    ```
+    ```console
-    [vagrant@pu004 test]$ sudo /vagrant/test/runbats.sh
+    [vagrant@pu001 test]$ sudo /vagrant/test/runbats.sh
     Running test /vagrant/test/common.bats
     ✓ EPEL repository should be available
     ✓ Bash-completion should have been installed